-Back in May 2016, writer Nick Spencer launched Captain America: Steve Rogers #1 - and shocked the internet with the revelation that Captain America had become an agent of Hydra!
-Steve Rogers's reality had been rewritten by the power of a living Cosmic Cube, and since then he's been biding his time, preparing himself for the ultimate #Hydra power-grab!
+Back in May 2016, writer Nick Spencer launched Captain America: Steve Rogers #1 — and shocked the internet with the revelation that Captain America had become an agent of Hydra!
+Steve Rogers's reality had been rewritten by the power of a living Cosmic Cube, and then took to biding his time as he awaited the ultimate #Hydra power-grab!

 A Bold, Politically Aware Narrative

-By all accounts, "Secret Empire" will essentially be a 'last hurrah' for the politically-aware plots that have been a mainstay of Marvel Comics for the last few years.
-Spencer - a former Democrat politician - has deliberately drawn parallels between the fascist Steve Rogers and President Donald Trump.
-That was most noticeable in the one-shot Civil War II: The Oath, which is a crucial part of the build-up to "Secret Empire."
+By all accounts, 'Secret Empire' will essentially be a 'last hurrah' for the politically-aware plots that have been a mainstay of Marvel Comics for the last few years.
+Spencer — a former Democrat politician — has deliberately drawn parallels between the fascist Steve Rogers and President Donald Trump.
+That was most noticeable in the one-shot Civil War II: The Oath, which was a crucial part of the build-up to 'Secret Empire.'
 Released just a week after Donald Trump's inauguration, it featured chilling political imagery and even a ceremonial 'inauguration' for Steve Rogers as new head of S.H.I.E.L.D..

 Deliberately contrasting Steve Rogers with the 'Legacy Hero' of Sam Wilson's Captain America, Spencer is using these two characters to explore the question of American self-identity.